 Evidence of this “in-Motion” process is endless.
 It crosses time, space, social, economic, and cultural issues.
 It holds historical evidence and is contemporarily crucial.
 How does the ever-increasing in-Motion process transform contemporary places?
 How do the movements of people and matter impact the affected sites?
 How do we make visible changes in distant geographical places and their architectural, social, political, and economical interconnections?
 How is tourism shifting territories?
 How is the acknowledgment of current human flows, particularly the displacement of migrants and refugees, influencing the notions of borders and questioning the processes of inclusive city planning?
 How does the arrival of different cultures and crops alter the landscape?
 How can we generate a more comprehensive and inclusive way of understanding this planet as a common place?

-To address this important issue, cross-disciplinary proposals, both theoretical and practical, are welcomed.
-Work from research-based contexts to concrete engaged transformation projects that bring to the forefront the complexity of this problem.
+To address these important issues, cross-disciplinary proposals, both theoretical and practical, are welcomed, as well as work from research-based contexts to concrete engaged transformation projects.

 Use the button below to submit a proposal for review.